Balochistan Govt To Expedite Development Work On Special Economic Zones - UrduPoint

 Balochistan Govt To Expedite Development Work On Special Economic Zones

-Balochistan Minister for Commerce and Industries, Muhammad Khan Utmankhail on Tuesday said the provincial government had decided to expedite development work on special economic zones to boost significant economic activities in the province

-ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Feb, 2020 ) :Balochistan Minister for Commerce and Industries, Muhammad Khan Utmankhail on Tuesday said the provincial government had decided to expedite development work on special economic zones to boost significant economic activities in the province.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Feb, 2020 ) :Balochistan Minister for Commerce and Industries, Muhammad Khan Utmankhail has said the provincial government had decided to expedite development work on special economic zones to boost significant economic activities in the province.

 Talking to APP, the minister said the government had initiated the development work on eight special economic zones with the collaboration of the Federal government.